Jay L. Epstein

 In-person viewing requires large screen displays or video walls capable of switching between the active players’ monitors.
 The video walls need to be able to show multiple views at the same time.
 Sightlines from the spectators to the video walls should be optimized over the views to the players themselves.

 Although live, in-person events are exciting, they are not the primary audience.
 Most fans watch streaming and recorded events.
-Streaming can be as simple as web cams and Twitch streams, and as complex as a professional-level video production studio.
+Streaming can be as simple as web cams and Twitch or YouTube streams, and as complex as a professional-level video production studio.
 In this case, webcams are required, and larger events will require additional cameras as well.
 Any level of video production will require lighting design beyond what is typical in a computer lab.
 Camera sightlines need to be a part of the furniture layout.
 Custom furniture, wall finishes, and visible branding will allow the players to represent the college in the streamed competitions.

 When Esports become a priority for your institution, we can help.
 Acentech can guide your institution from site selection and initial programming through the construction phase and commissioning.
 Our technology consultants have experience planning and designing complex gaming facilities and supporting technology systems, and are well equipped to enter the arena and provide design support for your facility.